napalu/goopt/docs/_v2/configuration/external-config.md

 1. command line flags
 2. **flag defaults from external sources (such as JSON, YAML, etc.) set via the map supplied to the `ParseWithDefaults` function**
 3. environment variables
-4. defaults set via the `SetDefaultValue` function or the `WithDefaultValue` function or via struct tag annotations
+4. defaults set via `WithDefaultValue` function or via struct tag annotations

+`ParseWithDefaults` allows loading defaults from any source (file, API, etc.) as long as you can populate the `map[string]string`.

 ## Example